fbpx

 6. Complete the sale

-On the completion date, the solicitor will transfer the money from the sale to you, and your friend will become the new official owner of the property.
+On the completion date, the solicitor will transfer the money from the sale to you.
+Your friend will become the new official owner of the property.

-You will need to arrange for keys, and any necessary documentation, such as the deeds to the property, to be handed over to your friend.
+You will need to arrange for the following to be handed over to your friend:

-It is important to note that although this type of sale is private, you must still comply with legal requirements.
-This includes paying necessary taxes (just like you would have to pay taxes on inherited property in that situation) and providing an Energy Performance Certificate (EPC).
+Although this type of sale is private, you must still comply with legal requirements.
+This includes paying necessary taxes and providing an Energy Performance Certificate (EPC).